 Saved templates and questions created by Coach Managers are not shared to anyone else.
 They can be used for future 360 requests for themselves or their team members, in addition to the admin templates, but they aren't available for use by other Coach Managers or Admins.

 Coach Employees are free to save their own custom 360 feedback questions and templates to collect regular feedback on their own performance.
 Since 360 feedback is typically driven by Managers and Admins, we've cut down on the clutter and hidden all Coach Admin and Manager saved items from their view.

 When to save questions and templates

 As you already know, there's usually a lot of planning that goes into conducting 360 reviews.
 TINYpulse Coach makes it really easy to collect 360 Feedback, but we recommend administrators take some time to outline the objective of the review and create standard questions and templates to promote consistency throughout the organization.

 Before each review as a part of the planning process, Coach Administrators should outline the strategy and then:

 - Enter a list of approved custom questions to create a bank which is shared by all leaders in the org.
-That way 360 Feedback requestors can pick 1-5 of these questions to collect feedback on their direct reports.
+That way 360 Feedback requestors can pick up to 20 of these questions to collect feedback on their direct reports.

 Save custom questions

 Saving a custom question is easy!
-Start a new 360 feedback request using the custom questions option.
-Enter up to five questions and just click the Save icon on the right side of the input box.
+Start a new 360 Feedback request using the custom questions option.
+Enter up to 20 questions and just click the Save icon on the right side of the input box.
 Once saved, it will be available in the dropdown list to use in all future requests.

 Save a template